-As at December 31, 2019, Tampa Electric owns 5,641 MW of generating capacity, of which 73 per cent is natural gas-fired, 19 per cent is coal and 8 per cent is solar.
-Tampa Electric owns 2,165 kilometres of transmission facilities and 18,990 kilometres of distribution facilities.
+As at December 31, 2020, Tampa Electric owns 5,790 MW of generating capacity, of which 78 per cent is natural gas-fired, 12 per cent is coal and 10 per cent is solar.
+Tampa Electric owns 2,165 kilometres of transmission facilities and 19,250 kilometres of distribution facilities.

 Tampa Electric's approved regulated ROE range is 9.25 per cent to 11.25 per cent, based on an allowed equity capital structure of 54 per cent.
-An ROE of 10.25 per cent is used for the calculation of the return on investments for clauses.
+An ROE of 10.25 per cent is used for the calculation of the return on investments recovered through cost recovery clauses.